pablogarin/imdb-movie-crawler/README.md

 Once the python package finishes installing, you'll have a new command called `start-app` in your terminal.
 Whenever you call it it'll start a development server running the app.

+#### Virtual Env.

+Another option is to run this project from a vitual environment.
+In that case, you just have to setup the environment and the install the package as follows:

+- create env: `python3 -m venv venv`
+- activate env: `source venv/bin/activate`
+- install package: `python setup.py install`
+- run app: `start-app`

 \*NOTE: If you have a windows machine, see the section *Running in a container*.

 ### Running in a container